Home » The Deadly Drone Strike in Ethiopia: What We Know So Far

 The Ethiopian government has not commented on the drone strike or EHRC’s statement.
 Spokespeople for Prime Minister Abiy Ahmed, who won a Nobel Peace Prize in 2019 for his role in ending a long-standing border conflict with Eritrea, did not respond to Reuters’ requests for comment on Monday.
 Abiy has faced criticism from some Ethiopians and international observers for his handling of the conflicts in Tigray and Amhara, which have threatened to undermine his vision of creating a more united and prosperous Ethiopia under his Prosperity Party.

 The Fano militia has also not issued any statement on the drone strike or the conflict in general.
 The group does not have a clear leadership or structure, and operates mostly through social media and word of mouth2.
 The Fano claims to have popular support among the Amhara people, who make up about 27 percent of Ethiopia’s population of 110 million2.
-However, some Amhara activists and politicians have denounced the Fano’s violence and called for dialogue and reconciliation with the federal government.

 The Future of the Conflict